Takeda01/Takeda01/README.md

 - 📫 How to reach me: **stasikn@abv.bg**

-- "Out of sight,out of mind"
+- "Out of sight, out of mind"

 - ⚡ Fun fact **I am also interested in national languages, not just code ones.**